ibm-cloud-docs/image-templates/import-image.md

 For more information about cloud-init enabled images, see [Provisioning with a cloud-init enabled image](image_cloud-init.html).

-## Importing an Image
+## Importing an Image from OpenStack Swift
+{: #import-swift}

-Complete the following steps to import an image in the {{site.data.keyword.slportal}}.
+Complete the following steps to import an image from Object Storage OpenStack Swift in the {{site.data.keyword.slportal}}.

 1. Locate and record the following details for the image from the {{site.data.keyword.objectstorageshort}} account.
 For more information, see [Viewing and Editing Object Storage File Details](/docs/infrastructure/objectstorage-swift/interacting-in-portal.html#viewing-and-editing-file-details).
   * Account Name